 Introduction: Decorated Drip Cake

 Drip cakes can be make up to 3 days in advance, however, I recommend making the cake as close to the event date/time as possible to ensure a fresh delicious cake.
 If you plan on making the cake ahead of time store it at room temperature and cover lightly with plastic wrap.
 This will keep unwanted things off of the cake; like pet hair, dust, human hair, flies!
 There is no need to wrap it tightly.
-The ganache is holding in all of the moisture for you!
+The ganache is holding in all of the moisture in the cake for you!

 If you are going to transport a cake on a cake stand the best way is to have someone hold it while driving to your destination.
 Unless very well secured the cake will topple over when you turn the first corner.
 That would be very sad!!
 If you make your cake on a cake base or cake drum it can safely sit on the floorboard or in the trunk of the car assuming it won't be sliding around as you drive!